 The office is responsible for the following programs and processes:

-- Community College Academic Program Approval: standards, process, forms, and campus guidance for development of new program approvals considered by the Commission.
+- Community College Academic Program Approval: standards, process, forms, and campus guidance for the development of new program approvals considered by the Commission.

 - Adult Basic Skills: administration of Title II of the Workforce Innovation and Opportunity Act (WIOA), also known as the Adult Education and Family Literacy Act, providing federal funds to local providers and supporting their leadership and professional development in order to assure quality basic skills services for adults across Oregon.

-- Career and Technical Education: working in partnership with the Oregon Department of Education and partners, administers career and technical education at a postsecondary education level, supported by the U.S. Carl D. Perkins Career and Technical Education Act of 2006 (Perkins).
+- Career and Technical Education: working in partnership with the Oregon Department of Education and partners, administer career and technical education at a postsecondary education level, supported by the U.S. Carl D. Perkins Career and Technical Education Act of 2006 (Perkins).